-Every month, the Montana Innocence Project highlights the important work of like-minded organizations.
-This month, we are highlighting Free Verse.
+The Montana Innocence Project strives to highlight the important work of like-minded organizations.
+Today, we are highlighting Free Verse.
 Free Verse has the unique mission of empowering incarcerated youth in Montana through art and storytelling.
 Check out the Q&A with Free Verse Executive Director Nicole Gomez below for more information about their important work.

 What is your organization’s mission?